 Our business model is designed to encourage rapid, widespread utilization of our solutions.
 We enable our clients to scale the use of Flywire to an unlimited number of customers with favorable unit economics.
-In 2020, we enabled over \$7.5 billion of total payment volume across more than 130 currencies.
-In the quarter ended March 31, 2021, we enabled approximately \$2.9 billion in total payment volume.
+In 2020, we enabled over \$7.7 billion of total payment volume across more than 130 currencies.

 The value of our Flywire Advantage has been recognized, with global financial institutions and technology providers choosing to form channel partnerships with us.
-Our channel partners include financial institutions such as Bank of America Corporation; payment providers such as China UnionPay Co.
-Ltd. and Adyen N.V.; and software companies that serve as the core systems in our verticals such as Ellucian Company, L.P. in education and Cerner Corporation in healthcare.
+Our channel partners include financial institutions such as ; payment providers such as ; and software companies that serve as the core systems in our verticals such as in education and in healthcare.
 These partnerships promote organic referral and lead generation opportunities and enhance our indirect sales strategy.

 We also reach clients through our direct channel.
 Our domain-experienced sales and relationship management teams bring vertical expertise and regional and local reach that drives high dollar-based net retention.
 In 2018 and 2019, our annual dollar-based net retention rate was approximately 126% and 128%, respectively.
 In 2020, despite the impact of the COVID-19 pandemic on our clients and the industries we serve, we had an annual dollar-based net retention rate of 100%, added over 400 new clients, and maintained strong client retention of approximately 97%.
 In addition, our client and customer service combines high-tech and high-touch functions backed by 24x7 multilingual customer support, resulting in high client and customer satisfaction.
-For the year ended December 31, 2020, we had an NPS of 64, which exceeds the average NPS of traditional financial institutions.
+For the year ended December 31, 2020, we had a NPS of 64, which exceeds the average NPS of traditional financial institutions.